ILIAS-eLearning/ILIAS/docs/configuration/install.md

 <a name="hardware"></a>
 ## Hardware

-We recommend a **common dual core server CPU**.
-Memory requirements are greatly variable, depending on the number of users and server activity.
-We recommend a minimum of **4096 MB of RAM**.
-We recommend **250 GB of harddrive** for usual ILIAS deployments.
-25 GB would be used by the operating system and ILIAS itself.
-225 GB would remain for the database and files.
-For the web server WAN connection we recommend at least **100 Mbit/sec**.
+The hardware requirements for ILIAS vary widely, depending on the number of concurrent users you expect and the features you want to enable.
+Please be aware that ILIAS is not a webpage, but a highly interactive application, thus requirements will be higher than in case of the former.
+Snappiness of the system will highly depend on deploying enough resources and tailoring the system to your needs.
+In any case we recommend an absolute minimum of a common dual core server CPU, **4GB of RAM**, and a 100 Mbit/s internet connection.
+Roughly estimated the operating system and ILIAS itself will use around **25GB**.
+From there you can calculate your storage needs based on the amount of files and media content you expect to upload plus a few GBs for the database.

 <a name="recommended-setup-for-running-ilias"></a>
 ## Recommended Setup for Running ILIAS